huynhnguyen/jsnet/README.md

-#skynet
+# skynet

-not ready yet, dont wait your time here
+not ready yet, don't wait your time here